 While leading photography workshops, I often notice that many students are photographing with an aperture of f/22 and ISO 100.

 Then, when they need a faster shutter speed, their first instinct is to increase the ISO.

 As discussed above, it can make sense to boost your ISO for a faster shutter speed.
 But you should always ask yourself: Do I actually need such a narrow aperture?

 If you’re shooting at f/22, for example, you might consider widening the aperture to f/16, f/11, or f/8.
 And if that will give you good results, leave the ISO alone.

 Remember, always use the lowest ISO possible.
 In scenarios where you’re shooting with f/22, the image will almost certainly benefit from using a wider aperture and maintaining a low ISO.
 This is true whether you’re shooting during the day or at night.

 The best ISO for landscape photography: final words

 I hope that I haven’t made you even more confused than you were before.
 Understanding the ISO and choosing the best one for your situation is a little tricky, as there isn’t always one correct choice.
 However, what I hope you take away from this article is that you should aim to use the lowest possible ISO in each given scenario.

-For regular daytime photography, you should typically use an ISO between 64 and 400 (the latter is when you’re using a telephoto lens handheld, which requires a quicker shutter speed to keep sharp).
+For regular daytime photography, you should typically use an ISO between 64 and 400 (the latter is when you’re working with a telephoto lens handheld, which requires a quicker shutter speed to keep the photos sharp).
 For night photography, you should typically use an ISO between 1200 and 3200.

 There isn’t one single correct ISO for each and every scenario.
 But aim to use the lowest ISO you can.